microsoft/nni/docs/en_US/reference/experiment_config.rst

 This will be the ``CUDA_VISIBLE_DEVICES`` environment variable of tuner process.

-Because tuner, assessor, and advisor run in same process, this option will affect them all.
+Because tuner, assessor, and advisor run in the same process, this option will affect them all.

 tuner